resource-watch/slate/source/includes/api/_layer.md

 ## What is a Layer?

-Is a geographical representation of a Dataset's data.
+A layer is a geographical representation of a Dataset's data.

-Layer contains the next fields:
+Layer contains the following fields:

 Field             |                                     Description                                      |    Type
 ----------------- | :----------------------------------------------------------------------------------: | ------: